Copperhill, Tennessee: History

 Copperhill is located in a geological region known as the Copper Basin, which was the site of a major copper mining operation between the 1840s and 1987.
+According to the original border surveying plan, Copperhill (and Ducktown, Tennessee) would have been in North Carolina.
+In 1819, surveyors were instructed to follow the highest ridges to the Georgia state line.
+However, at Unicoi Gap surveyors immediately turned south for 15 miles, reportedly because they ran out of liquor and heard there was a moonshine still at the Georgia border.

 Starting around the time of the Civil War, the production method for removing the Sulphur from the copper ore mined in the area required building bonfires, throwing in the ore, and burning off the Sulphur.
 This necessitated cutting most of the trees in the valley for the bonfires.
 The acid rain caused by the burning of the Sulphur inhibited additional vegetation from growing, and the topsoil consequently washed off the hilly terrain due to lack of vegetation to hold it.
 Though acid plants were later built to convert the Sulphur into a useful product, the result of the earlier activities was that for years, up until the 1980s, the area was denuded of any greenery, and the red clay soil remaining gave it a Martian appearance.
 The area has now been greatly reforested, due to a multimillion-dollar effort by the successor companies to the original copper company.
 The copper and acid plants have been permanently closed and most of the plant infrastructure already removed and sold overseas.
 Much of the scrap metals from the site have been removed and sold to China.
 Glenn Springs Holdings has cleaned and purified all the surrounding creeks and waterways, and water quality is now back to near pristine condition according to published EPA and Tennessee Department of Environmental Conservation studies.

 The town was originally known as McCays since it is directly across a river from McCaysville, Georgia.
 When the L&N Railroad combined the two train stations, the new depot was dubbed "Copper Hill."
 City officials then changed the name of McCays to Copperhill in 1911.

 The town these days is a tourist attraction, with near daily rail excursions from Blue Ridge, Georgia, on the Blue Ridge Scenic Railway, and near daily rail excursions from The Gee Creek Wilderness on the Hiwassee River train route.
 Whitewater rafting on the Ocoee River also attracts many people and other outdoor activities such as Mountain Biking and Hiking are also popular in the area.
 The area was the host for the whitewater portion of the 1996 Summer Olympics.